 Open space

-Advantages and disadvantages of open space
+Advantages and disadvantages of the open space

 The advantages